xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide.md

 ```

 What this function does is:
-- parsing `input` to url
+- parse `input` to url
-- checking if `Scheme` is `http` or `https` and
+- check if `Scheme` is `http` or `https` and
-- making sure that we are not trying to connect to `backendapi`
+- make sure that we are not trying to connect to `backendapi`

 Remember, we don't want to let the attacker connect to the `backendapi`!

 ### Exploit 2

-Let's see service code one more time.
+Let's see Public API code one more time.
 But now, slightly modified:

 ```go
 router.GET("/debug", func(context *gin.Context) {